 Tawa seasoned with oil for a natural, easy-release finish that improves with use.
-The tawa gets better and more flavorful with use over time.
+The tawa gets better and more flavorful with use over time, for lasting durability with proper care.
 To keep dosa/roti/uttapam from sticking, wipe the product with a light coating of oil before cooking.

 This product qualifies for free shipping

 Dosas | Rotis | Uttapams | Pancakes | Eggs

 Easy to clean and lasts forever with proper care - simply hand wash with gentle soap and warm water and dry thoroughly.
 Season after every use.

 Some additional quick tips for how you can care for your product:

 1. Cast iron products can break from thermal shock; i.e. dipping in very hot or cold water.
 Always allow your product to cool before washing.